CrisSangrador/reporte-DHmarketing/README.md

     -A `.csv` with the data used to carry out this project.
 It can be found [here](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign?resource=download)
     - A `.md` file that explains the dataset.

-- A folder, named `images`, that contains the logo created with Canvas for the fictional company to use throughout the report.
+- A folder, named `images`, that contains the logo created with Canva for the fictional company to use throughout the report.

 - A folder named `report`, which includes:
     - A `.pbix` file, which is the final report.
 This report is in Spanish.